bolt12/study-for-free/dTalC/dTalC.md

 data Expr f = In (f (Expr f))
 ```

 Where `f` is the signature of the constructors.
-So if we have wanted expressions that
+So if we want expressions that
 consisted only on integers we'd write the following:

 ```Haskell